 Official Land Prices of Japan in 2020 – Tokyo’s price rise sees increase in Commercial Areas and slight decrease in Residential Areas

-On March 19, 2019, the Ministry of Land, Infrastructure, Transport, and Tourism announced the official land prices as of January 1, 2019.
-The data for 2019 shows a 1.2% nationwide increase in the fluctuation of the average prices for all types of land zoning.
-The prices have risen back up to 40% of the peak price from 1991, and the price’s fluctuation has resulted in 4 year consecutive increase.
-The current trend shows that, in response to an increase in foreign visitors, many new hotels and stores are being opened.
-This is in turn contributing to a 2.8% rise from 2018 (1.9% rise in 2018 from 2017) and is the 4th consecutive year that the national average land price for “commercial areas” has risen.
-Another trend shows that the 0.6% rise from 2018 (0.3% rise in 2018 from 2017) and the 3-year consecutive rise in the national average land price for “residential areas”, can be attributed to actual market demands that are supported by a steady labor market and government-led ultra-low interest rates.
+On March 18, 2020, the Ministry of Land, Infrastructure, Transport, and Tourism announced the official land prices as of January 1, 2020.
+The data for 2020 shows a 1.4% nationwide increase in the fluctuation of the average prices for all types of land zoning and has also resulted in a 5 year consecutive increase.
+The current trend shows that an increase in foreign visitors and redevelopment projects in the cities has contributed to a 3.1% rise from 2019 (2.8% rise in 2019 from 2018) and is the 5th consecutive year that the national average land price for “commercial areas” has risen.
+Another trend shows that the 0.8% rise from 2019 (0.6% rise in 2019 from 2018) and the 4-year consecutive rise in the national average land price for “residential areas”, can be attributed to actual market demands that are supported by a steady labor market and government-led ultra-low interest rates.
 However, it has been observed that the sustainability of such rises in land prices is being tested as the headwind against the market caused by the spread of the new coronavirus becomes intensified.

-This year’s official land price ranking for commercial properties (shown below) shows that all the top 10 highest price points in Japan are all properties located within Tokyo.
-This year Ginza, in Chuo-ku, is in possession of 4 out of the top 10 spots, including the top 4 spots on the highest land price list, with its Yamano Music Ginza Main Store taking first place.
+This year’s official land price ranking for commercial properties (shown below) shows that all of the top 10 highest price points in Japan are properties located within Tokyo.
+This year Ginza, in Chuo-ku, is in possession of 6 of the top 10 spots, including the top 4 spots on the highest land price list, with its Yamano Music Ginza Main Store taking first place.
 However, it has been observed that the increase rates for the top 4 spots have been almost flat when compared with the previous year as most of the redevelopment works in Ginza area have completed.

-The 2019 price increase for residential areas was 2.9% which is a 0.5% increase over the 2.4% increase in price from the previous year (2017-2018).
-Tokyo’s 2019 average land price increase in its 23 wards was 4.8%, which is a 0.9% increase over the 3.9% increase in 2018.
-Furthermore, when compared to 2018, there are more wards in 2019 that have had increases of more than 5.0%.
-This marks 2019 as the 6th consecutive year that the average land price rate in Tokyo's 23 wards has increased.
-The top 10 spots on the rankings for the highest price increase from the year 2018 include new entries for 2 land points in Akabane, Kita-ku, and also 1 land point in Kitasenju, Adachi-ku.
-The highest rate of average increase within the 23 wards–when compared with the previous year (2018)–was 8.6% in Arakawa-ku, followed by 7.2% in Taito-ku, and 7.1% in Kita-ku, each are showing an increase higher than in 2018.
-This result takes into consideration that housing in the suburban wards are less expensive than in Central Tokyo but the areas are becoming more convenient for transportation than in they were in the past.
+The 2020 price increase for Residential areas was 2.8% which is a 0.1% decrease from the 2.9% increase in price of the previous year (2018-2019).
+The average land price increase in the 23 wards was 4.6%, which is a 0.2% decrease from the 4.8% increase in 2019.
+This marks 2020 as the 7th consecutive year that the average land price rate in Tokyo's 23 wards has increased.
+The highest rate of average increase within the 23 wards–when compared with the previous year (2019)–was 8.8% in Arakawa-ku (8.6% in 2019), followed by 7.5% in Toshima-ku (7.0% in 2019), and 7.3% in Bunkyo-ku (7.0% in 2019).
+This result takes into consideration that housing in the suburban wards are less expensive than in Central Tokyo, but the areas are becoming more convenient for transportation than they were in the past.
 In addition, as the employment situation continues to improve and the low interest rate remains unchanged, the actual consumer demands to acquire housing are continuously strong.

-The 2019 official land price ranking for residential properties (shown below) shows that 5 of the highest land prices in Japan are within Tokyo’s borders.
-The most expensive place is “1-14-11, Akasaka” in Minato-ku at 4.34 million yen per 1 square meter, making it the highest land price point–for the 2nd consecutive year–with its high increase rate of 8.2% from 2018.
-In Akasaka area various redevelopment projects have been carried out one after another to meet the increasing demands for apartments from a more affluent populace that like to live there, such as IT company owners and people working in the entertainment business.
-Minato-ku occupies 3 spots on the 2019 top 5 highest land price ranking in Japan.
+The 2020 official land price ranking for residential properties (shown below) shows that 5 of the highest land prices in Japan are within Tokyo’s borders.
+The most expensive place is “1-14-11, Akasaka” in Minato-ku at 4.72 million yen per 1 square meter, making it the highest land price point–for the 3rd consecutive year–with its high increase rate of 8.8% from 2019.
+In the Akasaka area, various redevelopment projects have been carried out one after another to meet the increasing demands for apartments from a more affluent populace that prefer to live there, such as IT company owners and people working in the entertainment business.
+Minato-ku occupies 4 spots on the 2020 top 5 highest land price ranking in Japan.

 |Ranking||(all 10 are in Tokyo)||JPY/sq.m||Fluctuation